 This will help your DNA to replicate properly and protect it during radiotherapy.

 400 micrograms is a recommended amount.
-Folate, biotin, niacin and vitamin B6 are all B vitamins that help in the cancer fight.
+Folate, biotin, choline and inositol, niacin and vitamin B12 are all B vitamins that help in the cancer fight.
 Niacin has been shown to kill cancer cells.
 Egg yolk, greens and whole grains are the best sources.

 Moreover, the fibre is rich in galactose, which binds to damaging agents in the intestine, and is one of the favourite foods of good, helpful gut bacteria (as are carrots, apples, chicory and onions).

 Broccoli also contains indoles, and especially indole3carbinol which, along with its metabolite DIM, modifies and diminishes aggressive oestrogen action, can modify cellular oestrogen receptor sites, and aids in fighting oestrogen-driven cancers like some breast, prostate, brain and colorectal cancers.

 I3C and DIM were also found to have action in non-oestrogen driven cancers as they can also affect the p27 cancer pathway.

 It is a truly wonderful food.
-Active ingredients like allicin seem to act to stop the spread of cancer in a number of ways, for example by stopping blood supply forming for tumours.
+Active ingredients like allicin seem to act to stop the spread of cancer in a number of ways, for example by stopping blood supply formation for tumours.

 Garlic also kills microbes and yeasts - after taking drugs and antibiotics the body is often susceptible to these.
 Garlic is also anti-inflamatory in the body.
 It has a number of active ingredients.
 It contains selenium, tryptophan and sulphur-based active agents that attack cancer cells.

 Two or three raw cloves of garlic raw per day will ward off more than vampires.

 And cherries, aubergines, plums, red grapes - indeed any purple coloured fruits and vegeatables.
 They contain anthocyanins (and sometimes also resveratrol).
 Anthocyanins have been shown to kill cancer cells; Resveratrrol has research supporting its role in fighting certain cancers like blood and brain cancers too.